skypjack/entt/README.md

 The code is not production-ready and it isn't neither the only nor (probably) the best way to do it.
 However, feel free to use it at your own risk.

+The basic idea is to store everything in a group of queues in memory, then bring everything back to the registry with different loaders.

 ## View: to persist or not to persist?